To Fight For Your Rights

 What Does Indictment Mean in North Carolina?

 Topics Covered in This Article:

-An indictment is a legal term (derived from the medieval 13th-century French word "enditer") relating to a true bill being issued before prosecuting a felony criminal charges.
+An indictment is a legal term (derived from the medieval 13th-century French word "enditer") relating to a true bill being issued, based on evidence presented by witnesses, before the District Attorney can prosecute a felony criminal charges.

-"No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a Grand Jury, except in cases arising in the land or naval forces, or in the Militia when in actual service in time of War or public danger”…For Grand Jury Proceedings, What Does "Jury" Mean?
+"No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a Grand Jury, except in cases arising in the land or naval forces, or in the Militia when in actual service in time of War or public danger"…..For Grand Jury Proceedings, What Does "Jury" Mean?

-Most people who hear the wor, “jury,” think of “Runaway Jury,” “The Verdict,” “Primal Fear,” “suspect,” or “12 Angry Men.”
-The key element in all cases was that the JURY decided guilt (in criminal cases) or a financial recovery for civil cases, like “Philadelphia,” or “A Civil Action.”
-The Grand Jury, however, has no such duties and the bill of indictment meaning is far different.What is an Indictment?
+The key element in all cases was that the JURY decided guilt (in criminal cases) or a financial recovery for civil cases, like in "Philadelphia," or "A Civil Action."

-So, both in the English common law countries and the US Constitution, the indictment procedure of assembling a Grand Jury is NOT a trial, and the Grand Jurors have no power to determine "guilt" or award damages.
+Both in the English common law countries and in the US Constitution, the indictment procedure of assembling a Grand Jury is NOT a trial, and the Grand Jurors have no power to determine "guilt" or award damages.

 When you add the word "grand," the answer to "what does jury mean" dramatically changes.
 Plus, for an English criminal court in 1650, versus an American felony crimes court in 2018, "what is an indictment?" has taken on a substantially different meaning, with different consequences.

 Beginning with the Magna Carta in 1215 A.D, the English people (over the next several centuries) routinely sought to create a "brake" on the unlimited power of the Crown (meaning the King of England or Queen of England).